t04glovern/tiled-topdown/README.md

 ## Instructions

-Clone the repository and use something like [Caddy](https://caddyserver.com/) to spin up a webserver to host index.html
+Clone the repository and use something like [Caddy](https://caddyserver.com/) to spin up a webserver to host index.html.

+At the moment this game is extremely simple and is only meant as a learning resource :smile: